Malyshevv/MalyshevBlogApp/README.md

-<H1>SEE NEW VERISON TEAMPLATE APP - https://github.com/Malyshevv/MalyhsevBlogV2 </H1>
+<H1>SEE NEW VERISON TEMPLATE APP - https://github.com/Malyshevv/MalyhsevBlogV2 </H1>

 # MalyshevBlog - this is dev version, not prod.